General gardening topics

 Kerria Japonica (Japanese Rose)

-The Japanese Rose doesn’t actually produce roses, the yellow flowers it offers grow out in a spindly form across multiple branches and look like small cotton balls.
-The yellow flowers produced in the spring and subsequently in the summer can bloom for weeks on end before the second flowering season begins.
+The Japanese Rose doesn’t produce roses; the yellow flowers it offers grow out in a spindly form across multiple branches and look like small cotton balls.
+The yellow flowers produced in the spring and summer can bloom for weeks before the second flowering season begins.

-Most exciting is not just the yellow flowers that you receive, and of course its natural shape.
+What is most exciting is not just the yellow flowers that you get, but also its natural shape.
 It grows in very loose, informal structures so it makes for a wonderful specimen shrub but is not necessarily effective as a formal hedge.
 The amount of pruning required to shape this bush into a hedge would detract from the enjoyable natural shape it likes to assume.

 7. Hypericum Hidcote – St. John’s Wort